siship/install-mac-m1/README.md

 # Conda isntallation in Mac M1.

-Since Anaconda is not Apple Silicon (i.e. ARM processor) compatibl; therefore, [Miniforge](https://github.com/conda-forge/miniforge) can be installed which has Conda.
+Since Anaconda is not Apple Silicon (i.e. ARM processor) compatible; therefore, [Miniforge](https://github.com/conda-forge/miniforge) can be installed which has Conda.

 ## First Install [Brew](https://brew.sh)